haxpor/digitaloceanbackup/README.md

 Roughly as per my calculation, we can keep it as low as < $5 per month for Droplet with 30GB while keeping 3 latest snapshots.
 It's mostly a matter of how large the Droplet is.

+# Logic Behind

+The script will takes setting in `config.json` as for Droplet Ids and number of holding snapshots before deleting into effect.
+It will make a request to DigitalOcean API for list of all snapshots for target Droplet Id to determine whether it needs to delete old snapshots first before creating a new one (snapshoting a Droplet) or not.

+It can happen that such Droplet has many snapshots far exceeding the number of holding snapshots as set in `config.json`.
+Then it will try to delete all of old snapshots first before proceed to create a new one.

 # How to

 You first need to create DigitalOcean's access token by going to [API](https://cloud.digitalocean.com/settings/api/) menu.